Global Executive MBA

 Tedla is a multidisciplinary professional with 15+ years of diverse experience in the development and humanitarian sectors.
 The core competencies Tedla excels at include Technical Assistance, Programme Leadership, Capacity Building, Business Development, Donor Management, Strategic Planning, Monitoring and Evaluation, Research, Team Building etc

-Global Executive MBA in Leadership and Management, MA in Educational Research and Evaluation, IPGD in Project Management and BA in Sociology and Social Administration are the qualifications Tedla would bring to your organization.
+Global Executive MBA in Leadership and Management, MA in Educational Research and Evaluation, IPGD in Project Management and BA in Sociology and Social Administration are the qualifications Tedla would bring to Islamic Relief.

 Currently, Tedla is working with Voluntary Service Overseas (VSO) Ethiopia in the capacity of Programme Development and Funding Manager.
 This role deputizes the Country Director to oversee the country programme implemented in livelihoods, Health and Education sectors.